- Asked by: Liam McArthur, MSP for Orkney Islands, Scottish Liberal Democrats

 Current Status:

-To ask the Scottish Government what steps it is taking to improve the resilience of island communities.
+To ask the Scottish Government what modelling it has undertaken on the carbon footprint of any increased transportation generated by the Deposit Return Scheme in island communities.

 Answer